GuillemRoca/github-browser-lab/README.md

 ### Introduction

-Currently, this is a simple application with dark theme support tasked with displaying a list users from a CSV file.
+Currently, this is a strip down simplified application from the one available in the main branch with dark theme support tasked with displaying a list users from a CSV file.

 ### Functionality